-Q: When can districts vote on a bond levy?
+Q: When can districts vote on a bond authorization?

-- A: There are four election dates each year (ORS 255.185): Simple majority, no turnout requirement for approval: - ▶ Third Tuesday in May - First Tuesday after the first Monday in November Double majority: Simple majority, 50 percent turnout - ▶ Second Tuesday in March required for approval:

-▶ Third Tuesday in September Filing deadlines are on the Oregon Secretary of State's elections website oregonvotes.org.
+- A: There are four election dates each year (ORS 255.185): Simple majority, no turnout requirement for approval: - ▶ Third Tuesday in May - First Tuesday after the first Monday in November Double majority: Simple majority, 50 percent turnout required for approval: - ▶ Second Tuesday in March - ▶ Third Tuesday in September Filing deadlines are on the Oregon Secretary of State's elections website oregonvotes.org.